 Whether you are in need of watch repair in Littleton, CO, watch engraving, or even if you have an antique watch that you would like appraised, you can count on Matheu’s Fine Watches & Jewelry to provide you with superior service each and every time.
 All of our watchmakers are factory trained and CW21 Certified by the American Watchmakers and Clockmakers Institute (AWCI).
 This certification has the most stringent standards for watchmakers performing repair, restoration, and service work on watches.
 With the largest service centers in the metropolitan Denver, CO area we are not only able to provide watch repair in Littleton, CO but to the entire 50 states as well.

 Matheu’s Fine Watches & Jewelry is also a factory authorized service center for Hamilton, Tag Heuer, Breitling, Tissot, Oris and many more brands.
-When you use Matheu’s Fine Watches & Jewelry for your watch repair in Littleton, CO, you can rest assured knowing that we have the latest authorized equipment and technology to service your timepiece and you will also receive our (2) two-year warranty on major watch repairs that we provide.
+When you use Matheu’s Fine Watches & Jewelry for your watch repair in Littleton, CO, you can rest assured knowing that we have the latest authorized equipment and technology to service your timepiece and you will also receive our (3) three-year warranty on major watch repairs that we provide.
 If you are considering getting your valuable timepiece repaired or restored, because of our CW21 Certification, you can be confident that Matheu’s Fine Watches & Jewelry will provide you with the highest quality level of watch repair and service in Littleton, CO.
 Our CW21 Certification ensures that we possess the superior skills and knowledge for servicing quality watches.